aptivator/suffixer/README.md

 ### Potential New Features

-Suffix trees can be used for a wide variety of applications such as compression, least common extension, string approximation, and suffix array construction to name a few.
+Suffix trees can be used for a wide variety of applications such as text compression, least common extension, string approximation, and suffix array construction to name a few.
 Over time some of these features will be added.
+Perhaps a useful tree construction feature to have is an on-demand removal of a string(s) from a suffix tree.

 ## Implementation Details